Machine learning methods for finite population parameter estimation in survey sampling: IMPUTATION FOR THE TREATMENT OF ITEM NONRESPONSE

 Finally, assuming that the sampling fraction $n/N$ is negligible, a consistent variance estimator (Dagdoug and Haziza, 2026) is obtained by replacing $\eta_k$ in the first term on the right-hand side of \eqref{Vtot_OR_hat} with $\widehat{\eta}_k^{\mathrm{cf}},$ leading to

 Consequently, an asymptotic $(1-\alpha)$ Wald-type confidence interval for $\mu$ is given by

 We end this section with two important remarks.

-\textbf{Remark 1.} The success of the DML approach depends crucially on the ability of the ML methods to approximate well the nuisance functions $m(\cdot)$ and $p(\cdot)$.
-In other words, the predictive models used for the outcome regression and the response propensity score must be sufficiently accurate.
-From a theoretical perspective, the validity of the cross-fitted AIPW estimator requires that the estimation errors of these nuisance functions decrease sufficiently fast so that the product-rate condition \eqref{prod_rate} holds.
-In practice, the performance of the procedure therefore depends on the choice of the learning architecture and the associated hyperparameters.
-In this sense, there is no ``free lunch'': if the architectures $\widehat{m}$ and $\widehat{p}$ for estimating $m$ and $p$ are poorly specified, the resulting DML estimator may lead to unreliable inference.
+\textbf{Remark 1.} The success of the DML approach depends crucially on the ability of the ML methods to approximate the nuisance functions $m(\cdot)$ and $p(\cdot)$ well.
+From a theoretical perspective, the validity of the cross-fitted AIPW estimator requires both consistency of the nuisance estimators, as in \eqref{nuisance_consistency}, and a sufficiently fast product rate, as in \eqref{prod_rate}.
+Thus, the methods used to construct $\widehat m$ and $\widehat p$ must be able to estimate the outcome regression and response propensity functions with enough accuracy for these two conditions to hold.
+In practice, the performance of the procedure therefore depends on the choice of the architecture.
+In this sense, there is no ``free lunch'': if the methods used to estimate $m$ and $p$ are poorly chosen, one or both nuisance estimators may fail to converge to their targets, and the product-rate condition may also fail.
+The resulting DML estimator may then lead to unreliable inference.
 Cross-validation can be used to guide the selection of hyperparameters and improve predictive performance.
-However, the choice and tuning of ML architectures in the context of DML for survey nonresponse remains an active area of research.
+However, the choice and tuning of ML architectures in the context of DML for survey nonresponse remain an active area of research.

 \textbf{Remark 2.} From an operational perspective, the cross-fitted AIPW estimator $\widehat{\mu}_{\mathrm{aipw}}^{\mathrm{cf}}(\widehat m,\widehat p)$ is not expressed in a form that is immediately convenient for implementation.
 In practice, national statistical offices typically disseminate completed microdata files in which each survey variable is represented by a single column containing observed values for respondents and imputed values for nonrespondents, together with a single column of survey weights.
 Secondary users are then accustomed to computing estimates of population totals or means using simple weighted sums.
 By contrast, the cross-fitted AIPW estimator does not naturally admit a representation as a weighted sum of observed and imputed values using a set of weights.
 To overcome this issue, we propose the following implementation strategy: For responding units ($r_k=1$), we report the observed values $y_k$ in the released data file.
 For nonresponding units ($r_k=0$), we report modified imputed values defined by With the modified imputed values \eqref{mod_imp_val}, it is straightforward to verify that Consequently, the cross-fitted AIPW estimator can be computed using customary point-estimation procedures applied to a single completed data file with standard survey weights.